zeebinz/kohana-generator/README.md

 ## Requirements

 The module was built against Kohana version 3.3/develop, and requires Minion for running the tasks.
+Optional support for traits requires PHP >= 5.4.0.